Talk to us 0800 043 0020

 • Cancellation and Curtailment cover up to £5,000 - Including cover for pre-paid course fees if you fall sick or get injured before the trip or during your trip and can no longer take part in the course*

-• Search and Rescue cover up to £50,000
+• Search and Rescue covers up to £50,000

 • Ski and Snowboard Equipment up to £1000

-The Policy with this Activity will also cover you automatically for more WIntersports Activities, such as
+The Policy with this Activity will also cover you automatically for more Winter Sports Activities, such as

 Ski Touring